 Cover letter conclusion example:

-Write for them and focus on what their company needs.
-It doesn't matter what you want as a job seeker so much, as it does what you can do for them to meet the needs of the company.
-Use your cover letter to demonstrate how you can help.
+Write for the hiring personnel and focus on what their company needs.
+It doesn't matter what you want as a job seeker as much, as it’s what you can do for the company as a whole which will determine whether or not you get the position.

-Researching your company is easy with today’s technology.
-Google and LinkedIn are powerful tools for researching anything you need regarding the job market.
+Researching your company is easy with today’s technology; Google and LinkedIn are powerful tools for researching anything you need regarding the job market.

-If you can’t find what you need on the company’s webpage, you can search Google for online directories--usually just typing in the name of your company can pull up all kinds of documents and archives on your prospective employer.
+If you can’t find what you need on the company’s webpage, you can search Google for online directories — sometimes just typing in the name of the company can pull up documents and archives on your prospective employer.

 Be friendly, professional, and enthusiastic about the field you are applying to.
 Nobody wants a robot that churns out blanket statements and boring sentences.

-Instead, tell about interesting adventures that demonstrate skills you can bring to the table.
-Talk of your travels and combine that with lessons you learned that also apply to the position.
+Instead, tell about interesting adventures that demonstrate skills you can bring to the table; talk of your travels and combine that with lessons you learned that also apply to the position.

 Tell a story to demonstrate your skills instead of just saying you have the skills.
 It is more interesting and memorable to tell about the time your skills were put to the test and how you rose to the occasion.